AP Interview: NASCAR'S Bubba Wallace finds voice

 It has been a whirlwind two weeks for Wallace, who at last has grown comfortable with a pioneering role he never sought.

 He understood early that his rise through NASCAR gave him a platform he had to use responsibly.
-His 2013 victory in a Truck Series race was the first national series win by an African American driver, and helped push him into NASCAR's elite Cup Series.
+His 2013 victory in a Truck Series race was only the second in a NASCAR national series by an African American driver (Wendell Scott, 1963), and helped push him into the elite Cup Series.
 He pinned a message to his Twitter profile in 2017 that remains there today: ''There is only 1 driver from an African American background at the top level of our sport..I am the 1.
 You're not gonna stop hearing about ''the black driver'' for years.
 Embrace it, accept it and enjoy the journey.''

 It has not always been a comfortable role.
 It took Wallace a few days to offer his thoughts on fellow driver Kyle Larson's firing for use of a racial slur.
 Even after George Floyd was killed last month while in police custody in Minneapolis, Wallace was not the first driver to speak out for racial equality.